ChaseHaddix/ChaseHaddix.github.io/_posts/2014-08-14-blog-post-3-EEG.md

 ---
-title: 'Blog Post number 3'
+title: 'What is EEG?'
 date: 2014-08-14
 permalink: /posts/2014/08/blog-post-3/
 tags:
-  - cool posts
-  - category1
-  - category2
+  - EEG

 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.